 Collaboration has been the hallmark of our work for more than three decades.

 The Task Force was initially founded as a temporary organization to work on a single global health issue – low childhood vaccination rates in developing countries.
-But we have continued for more than three decades because of the strong and growing demand for our services.
+Our ability to forge effective partnerships, as well as our scientific expertise, have enabled us to expand our work to focus on an array of large-scale health problems affecting vulnerable populations.

 As reflected in our original name, The Task Force for Child Survival, our early work focused on health issues affecting children around the world.
-We later became The Task Force for Global Health to reflect the expanded breadth of our programs to support improved health for all people.
+We later became The Task Force for Global Health to reflect the expanded breadth of our programs to address the health needs of populations around the world.

 Following are defining moments in our history:

-The Task Force for Child Survival is founded at the Bellagio conference by former Centers for Disease Control and Prevention Director William Foege, MD, MPH, and his colleagues Carol Walters and Bill Watson, with the specific goal of raising childhood immunization rates in developing countries.
+The Task Force for Child Survival is founded at the Bellagio conference by former Centers for Disease Control and Prevention Director Dr. Bill Foege and his colleagues Carol Walters and Bill Watson, with the specific goal of raising low childhood immunization rates in developing countries.

-The Task Force’s founding partners are the World Health Organization, UNICEF, Rockefeller Foundation, The World Bank, and the United Nations Development Programme.
+The Task Force’s founding partners were the World Health Organization, UNICEF, Rockefeller Foundation, The World Bank, and the United Nations Development Programme.

 The Task Force hosts “Protecting the World’s Children,” a conference in Cartagena, Colombia, to spur countries to commit to the child survival goals set at the Bellagio conference.